per2jensen/dar-backup/README.md

 # <a id="invocation"> Invocation

- - FULL backup of files/directories in the backup definition
+ - FULL backup iterating through all backup definitions

  ````
  dar-backup.sh
  ````

- - DIFF backup of files/directories in the backup definition
+ - DIFF backup iterating through all backup definitions

- The diff is made against the newest full backup of the definition
+ The diff is made against the newest full backup of a backup definition

  ````
  dar-diff-backup.sh
  ````

- - INCREMENTAL backup of files/directories in the backup definition
+ - INCREMENTAL backup iterating through all backup definitions

- The incremental is made against the newest diff backup of the definition, *regardless if there is a newer FULL*
+ The incremental is made against the newest diff backup of a definition, *regardless if there is a newer FULL*

  ````
  dar-inc-backup.sh